Kid Ink

-Brian Todd Collins (born April 1, 1986), known professionally as Kid Ink, is an American rapper, singer, songwriter, and record producer from Los Angeles.
-He released his debut independent album Up & Away in 2012, following an EP titled Almost Home, and his first major studio album My Own Lane in 2014.
-The latter spawned the singles "Show Me" (featuring Chris Brown), "Iz U Down" (featuring Tyga), and "Main Chick" (featuring Chris Brown).
-On February 3, 2015, he released his third studio album Full Speed, which spawned the singles "Body Language" (featuring Usher and Tinashe), "Hotel" (featuring Chris Brown), and "Be Real" (featuring Dej Loaf).
+Brian Todd Collins (born April 1, 1986), known professionally as Kid Ink, is an American rapper and singer from Los Angeles, California.
+His debut studio album, Up & Away (2012), was released independently and peaked at number 20 on the Billboard 200.
+He then signed with RCA Records to release his debut extended play (EP) Almost Home (2013), followed by his second album and major label debut, My Own Lane, the following year.
+The latter peaked at number three on the Billboard 200 and was led by the single "Show Me" (featuring Chris Brown), which peaked at number 13 on the Billboard Hot 100 and received quadruple platinum certification by the Recording Industry Association of America (RIAA).
+The album spawned two additional singles: "Iz U Down" (featuring Tyga) and "Main Chick" (featuring Chris Brown).
+His third album, Full Speed (2015), peaked at number 14 on the Billboard 200 and spawned the singles "Body Language" (featuring Usher and Tinashe) and "Be Real" (featuring Dej Loaf), both of which received platinum certifications by the RIAA.

-In December 2015, Kid Ink released a surprise commercial mixtape Summer in the Winter with the supporting single "Promise" (featuring Fetty Wap).
-In 2016, he released the mixtape RSS2 and the EP 7 Series with the lead single "F with U" (featuring Ty Dolla Sign) in 2017.
-In December 2018, he released the EP Missed Calls supported by the single "YUSO" (featuring Lil Wayne and Saweetie).
-In 2021, he released his first independent album in 9 years, Alive on April 9.
+Collins' sixth mixtape, Summer in the Winter (2015), was preceded by the double platinum-certified single "Promise" (featuring Fetty Wap).
+His second EP, 7 Series (2017), narrowly entered the Billboard 200 and was preceded by the single "F with U" (featuring Ty Dolla Sign).
+His third EP, Missed Calls (2019) was supported by the single "YUSO" (featuring Lil Wayne and Saweetie) and failed to chart, serving as his final release with RCA.
+His fourth album, Alive (2021), served as his first independent project in nearly a decade.